emmajanedrews/base-template/_posts/2018-03-26-how-to-correctly-price-your-home-for-sale.md

 Today we’re going to answer the question, “How do you price a home?”
 Each agent has different methods, but here’s what we do.

-Online evaluation sites like Zillow and Trulia are a good place to start, but we won’t really get into it until we can see your home in person.
-At that point, we need to come over and see the home in person. **We’ll walk through the home, assess its condition, location, and overall value.**
+Online evaluation sites like Zillow and Trulia are a good place to start, but we won’t really get into it until we can see your home in person.&nbsp;**We’ll walk through the home and assess its condition, location, and overall value.**

 {% include pullquote.html %}